 Your advanced degree is recommended by your department and approved at the GAP degree meeting.

-- Go to WebSIS to submit degree application for your advanced degree.
+- Go to WebSIS to submit your degree application for your advanced degree.

-- Indicate whether you plan to attend Commencement in June, pick up your diploma in the Registrar's Office, Room 5-117, or have your diploma mailed to you.
+- Indicate whether you plan to attend Commencement, or pick up your diploma in Room 5-117 beginning the Tuesday after Commencement, or have your diploma mailed to you.
 You will be allowed to attend Commencement only if you provide this information.

 - The name on your diploma must be your legal name, but you may choose whether or not to include your middle name.
 Include accent marks, if applicable.